Female Hair Transplant Guide

 What Is Female Hair Transplant?

-A female hair transplant is a surgical procedure that redistributes your own hair follicles—usually from the back or sides of the scalp—to areas where hair is thinning.
-It’s most often used to improve density along the part line, temples, frontal hairline, or in localized thinning, using techniques such as FUE (Follicular Unit Extraction) or FUT/strip methods.
-It does not create new hair; it relocates follicles that are more resistant to thinning.
+A female hair transplant is a surgical procedure that redistributes your own healthy hair follicles from a donor area (usually the back or sides of the scalp) to areas with thinning or hair loss.
+It’s most often used to improve density along the part line, crown, temples, or areas affected by traction or scarring.
+A transplant can add hair where follicles are no longer producing, but it does not stop the underlying cause of ongoing shedding.

 How Does It Work?